Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Some results for semimartingales

 \subsection{Ito formula}

 The usual Ito formula for continuous semimartingales and a $\mathcal C^2$ function $f$ can be written as

 where $\process{[X]}$ is the quadratic variation of the process $\process X$.
-If we wish to include discontinuous processes, we need to compensate the previous formula, accounting for jumps in the left-hand side and in the right-hand side:
+If we wish to include discontinuous processes, we need to compensate the previous formula, accounting for jumps in the left--hand side and in the right--hand side:

 where we used $X_{t-} := \lim_{s\rightarrow t}X_s$ and

 Introducing the jump terms, \eqref{eqn:itoContin} becomes

 The quadratic variation of $\process X$ is a FV process, hence it makes sense (because the sum in the next equation converges) to define its \emph{continuous part} as